music-suite/music-suite/docs/src/User-Guide.md

 ## Aligned

-TODO @[Aligned] type adds position to anything with a duration
+The @[Aligned] type adds position to anything with a duration.
+This is akin to alignment in computer graphis, hence the name.
+Alignment works by picking:

-TODO pick a relative *origin* (e.g. 0 for the onset)

-TODO using Aligned to represent upbeats
-Natural way of modelling pickups/upbeats etc. Can be combined with "beat hierarchy" model

-Here is an example.
-Without upbeat:
+- A time point to which the value is "anchored".
+By default this is time zero.
+- An alignment point in the duration of the value.
+By default this is the onset of the value.

+Aligned is natural way of modelling pickups and upbeats.
+Consider this melody:

 ```music+haskell
 (pseq [g_,a_,b_]|/2 |> pseq [c, c, d, d]) |/ 4
 ```

-With upbeat.
+With @[Aligned] we can represent the fact that the first three notes are "upbeat" notes, and that the main stress of the value should fall on the fourth note:

 ```music+haskell
 inspectableToMusic @[Aligned (Voice Pitch)] $